adam-nowakowski/gifts/README.md

 ## How to run

-Sun in project root path command:
+Copy the .env file and run in project root path command:

 _sh setup.sh_